Estimated Reading Time: 5 Minutes

 This will look amazing on a resume because it shows great communication skills, leadership, organization, and management.
 And it is a good cause to bring accessible education to others.

 Huge sea turtles are what the country is known for.
 Whether or not you are into marine biology, it is a truly unique experience to witness them hatching.

 One can either travel to see it as a tourist or join a volunteer program for sea turtle conservation.
 You can contribute to a good cause and enjoy the Caribbean coast and beaches.

 Consider spotting jaguars as fabulously entertaining.
 Of course, they are a bit secretive, as hunting has been illegal only since the 1980s.
 But there is a great option to make sure you see them.
 One can volunteer in a program that protects them.

 There is a conservation initiative here that welcomes students willing to help.
 It is based in the Tortuguero National Park, a marvelous place to visit.

 Students majoring in marine science and related fields will find this incredibly helpful.
 Here, you can complete training that includes

 - PADI Open Water and Advanced Open Water,

 - participation in coral reef studies.

-Whether you want to travel and rest or learn something new, Costa Rica has a lot to offer.
+Whether you want to travel and rest or learn something new, The country has a lot to offer.
 There are programs and internships of all kinds, from volunteering in wildlife conservation to teaching English to children.
-We’ve tried to hand you over the initial information, so choose what works best for you.
+We’ve tried to hand you the initial information, so choose what works best.